hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Today
-we have smartphones, tablets, laptops, televisions ... and all this is connected to the Internet.
+<p>Today we have smartphones, tablets, laptops, televisions ... all of these are connected to the Internet.
 But the Internet of Things goes further; it means that the network reaches all things, that everything is connected to the Internet.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->